What is Android One? Google's affordable smartphone platform explained

 Here in the West and in other developed regions, smartphone makers fight their battles with high-end hardware.
 However, another, potentially bigger war is being waged at the opposite end of the market.

-In this low-end fight, which is conducted primarily in developing countries, Google has chosen as its primary weapon with the Android One initiative.
+In this low-end fight, which is conducted primarily in developing countries (and, more recently, in Europe), Google has chosen as its primary weapon with the Android One initiative.

 So what is Android One?
 First up, let’s discuss the market conditions that led to the Android One programme.